Drake Field: Historical airline service

 Drake Field was the commercial airport for northwest Arkansas until the opening of the Northwest Arkansas National Airport (XNA) in Highfill, Arkansas in 1998.
 It was served by Central Airlines with Douglas DC-3 prop aircraft and later with Convair 600 turboprops from 1955 until Central was acquired by the original Frontier Airlines in 1967.

-Frontier began scheduled jet service at Drake Field in 1977 with direct Boeing 737-200 flights to Dallas/Ft.
-Worth (DFW) via Fort Smith (FSM).
-At this same time, Frontier Convair 580 turboprops also flew nonstop and direct to Dallas/Ft.
+Frontier continued serving Fayetteville through the 1970's with Convair 580 turboprops nonstop and direct to Dallas/Ft.
 Worth, nonstop to Harrison, AR, Hot Springs, AR and Joplin, MO, and direct to Kansas City, Little Rock, Memphis, St. Louis, Tulsa and Fort Leonard Wood, MO according to the March 2, 1977 Frontier Airlines system timetable.
-Frontier then ceased serving Fayetteville in 1982.
+Frontier then ceased serving Fayetteville in 1982 at which time Metro Airlines began service to DFW with one stop at Fort Smith using former Frontier Convair 580's.
+Metro became an American Eagle affiliate for American Airlines in 1984.

 Scheduled Skyways (which was also known as Skyways) was a commuter air carrier based in Fayetteville which was subsequently acquired and merged with Air Midwest in 1985.
 In 1974, the airline was operating nonstop flights from the airport to Little Rock and Tulsa.
 By early 1985 before the merger with Air Midwest, Skyways was operating nonstop service to the airport from Dallas/Fort Worth, St. Louis, Memphis, Little Rock, Tulsa, Springfield, MO, Joplin, MO, Fort Leonard Wood, MO, Hot Springs, AR, Jonesboro, AR, Fort Smith, AR, Harrison, AR and Springdale, AR with direct flights from Kansas City and Wichita flown with Fairchild Swearingen Metroliner and Nord 262 turboprops.

 According to the Official Airline Guide (OAG), in 1995 five airlines were operating scheduled passenger service into the airport with all flights being operated with regional and commuter turboprop airliners via respective code sharing agreements with various major air carriers including American Eagle with service on behalf of American Airlines with nonstop Saab 340 service from Dallas/Fort Worth and Nashville, Delta Connection operated by Atlantic Southeast Airlines (ASA) on behalf of Delta Air Lines with nonstop Embraer EMB-120 Brasilia flights from Dallas/Fort Worth, Northwest Airlink operated by Express Airlines I on behalf of Northwest Airlines with British Aerospace BAe Jetstream 31 and Saab 340 nonstop service from Memphis and Fort Smith, Trans World Express operated by Trans States Airlines on behalf of Trans World Airlines (TWA) with nonstop ATR 42, ATR 72 and Embraer EMB-120 Brasilia flights from St. Louis and Springfield, MO, and USAir Express operating flights on behalf of USAir with nonstop Beechcraft 1900 service from Kansas City and Little Rock.
 The OAG listed a combined total of 44 airline flights being operated into the airport every weekday at this time in 1995.